Agency Papers

 05Composition-aware evaluation

-06Substrate independence
+07Substrate independence

-07Principal observability
+08Principal observability

-08Knowledge substrate currency
+09Knowledge substrate integrity and currency

-09Bounded execution surface
+10Bounded execution surface

 Relationship to the Agency Paradox